gamechanger/schemer/README.md

 # Developing and Contributing

-To run Schemer's tests, simply run `python setup.py nosetests` at the command line.
+To run Schemer's tests, simply install nose (`pip install nose`) and run `python setup.py nosetests` at the command line.

 All contributions submitted as GitHub pull requests are warmly received.